Tiffany254254/RatoClient/README.md

-# RatoClient
+# Rato Client🐭
-An plugin on DDRaceNetwork to manage commands and binds easily.
+An plugin on DDRaceNetwork to manage commands, binds and accounts easily.